IBM/aspera-cli/docs/README.erb.md

 > [!NOTE]
 > See [HSTS manual](https://www.ibm.com/docs/en/ahts): `Access key authentication` section for more details on access key creation.

-In the next sections, we will assume that an access key has been created and that <%=tool%> is configured to use this access key by default using `node`.
+The following sections assume that an access key has been created and that <%=tool%> is configured to use this access key by default using `node`.

 #### Bearer token: Preparation

-Let's assume that the access key was created, and a default configuration is set to use this **access key**.
+Assume that the access key was created, and a default configuration is set to use this **access key**.
 Using <%=tool%>, an access key can be created using the `access_key create` on the node (using main node credentials) or ATS.

 Create a private key (organization key) that will be used to sign bearer tokens: